 WOR.
 MICHAEL DERWIN JOYNER

 Worshipful Joyner was Raised in Joppa Lodge # 40 Richmond Va in October 2001.
 He continued through line shortly thereafter and served as Worshipful Master of Joppa in 2007.
 He now has Life Membership in Perpetuity in Joppa.
-In that year, he affiliated membership in Richmond Randolph # 19.
-Since that time he spent a year as Senior Deacon for # 19 before serving two years as Tiler and then entering the Officer’s line.
+In that year, he affiliated membership in Richmond Randolph No.19.
+Since that time he spent a year as Senior Deacon for No.19 before serving two years as Tiler and then entering the Officer’s line.
 He is a member of the Scottish Rite Valley of Richmond, and a member of the Knights of St Andrew.
 He is originally from Emporia, Virginia where his grandfather Sankey L Joyner Sr was a member of Widow’s Son Lodge # 150.
 He is a graduate of Virginia Commonwealth University with a BFA in Art History.
 He resides in Hanover County Va. and is employed by Wells Fargo.
 He has been married to Diane Robinson Joyner, a former Job’s Daughter from Maryland, since 2000.
 Wor.
-Joyner served as Master of Richmond Randolph # 19 from 2015 to 2016.
+Joyner served as Master of a No.19 from 2015 to 2016.

 BRO.
 MATTHEW DAVID ALLEN

 Lodge Blood Coordinator

 Brother Allen is proud to have been raised in Richmond Randolph No.19 in 2019 and has been named as the coordinator for our monthly Philosophical Society meeting.
 Born and grown in Richmond, he is an entrepreneur and software engineer who has served on the VCU Engineering alumni board, and has a passion for local Richmond art, and music in any form.
 In his spare time he is either raising 2 kids, running loops around Belle Island, or traveling.